Andy-set-studio/personal-site-hylia/src/posts/keeping-it-simple-with-css-that-scales.md

   grid-gap: 1rem;
 }
 ```

-This is a [handy little grid system](/wrote/create-a-responsive-grid-layout-with-no-media-queries-using-css-grid/) that uses minmax to distribute columns.
-It means we get a responsive grid with **no media queries**.

 But, grid still isn’t quite full supported, but thanks to CSS’s nature, it’ll ignore stuff it doesn’t understand and move on, so we can add this below our grid code: